Cointegration with Occasionally Binding Constraints: Representation theory and asymptotics

-\subremark{} The contrast with the behaviour of a linear cointegrating system is marked. $Y$ is now a regulated Brownian motion, which also enters into other components of $X$.
+\subremark{} The contrast with a linear cointegrated VAR is marked. $Y$ is now a regulated Brownian motion, which also enters into other components of $X$.
 Indeed, as noted in \subsecref{common-trends} above, some components of $X$ may themselves be regulated BMs.

 \subremark{} Part~\ref{enu:thm:cocens:i0} of the theorem is proved by obtaining a nonlinear VAR representation for $\xi_{t}^{+}$, $\Delta z_{t}$ and $y_{t}^{-}$, whose companion form can be expressed in terms of the matrices $\{\b F_{\delta}\mid\delta\in[0,1]\}$ (\lemref{statcomp}).
 Since the parameters of that VAR depend on $y_{t}^{+}$, these processes cannot be stationary, but \assref{cocens}\enuref{cocens:jsr} ensures that the system is sufficiently `constrained' that they will be $I^{\ast}(0)$.
 A necessary but not sufficient condition for \assref{cocens}\enuref{cocens:jsr} is that $\b F_{0}$ and $\b F_{1}$ have all their eigenvalues inside the unit circle.
 (This is implied by \assref{co}: see \suppref{cocens:verification-of-remark}.)